|

 tooth decay rates are just as low, and, in fact, often lower than the

 tooth decay rates in the US.
-(25, 35, 44)
+(25, 35, 44) b) Cavities do not increase when fluoridation stops.

 In contrast to earlier findings, five studies published since 2000 have